kurtulus-ercan/odin-recipes/README.md

-This projects buils a recipe website to test and practice my HTTP kowledge
+This projects buils a recipe website to test and practice my html kowledge